mo-sangha/book/chapters/pointing-out.typ

 ]

 #quote(block: true, attribution: [Patrul Rinpoche, _The Wise and Glorious King_ @wise-and-glorious-king])[ // p.1
-  First, relax your mind and stay there, neither elaborating nor concentrating, without discursive thought.
+  First, relax your mind and stay there,\
+  Neither elaborating nor concentrating,\
+  Without discursive thought.

-  While in the state relaxed and dwelling evenly, suddenly strike rational mind by exclaiming a PHAT--- its force is delivered sharp and short, E MA HO!
+  While in the state relaxed and dwelling evenly,\
+  Suddenly strike rational mind by exclaiming a PHAT---\
+  Its force is delivered sharp and short, E MA HO!

-  Nothing whatsoever, blankness; blankness has transparency;
+  Nothing whatsoever, blankness;\
+  Blankness has transparency;\
-  the transparency's inexpressible.
+  The transparency's inexpressible.\
   Identify the dharmakaya rigpa!
 ]